 For example, back in the 1950s and 1960s when someone took a mortgage on a house, they could be fairly confident that they would not only remain in the same industry, but most likely with the same employer, for the full term of the 30 year loan.
 In fact, the person could even have expected – reasonably – that they would be in the same job right up until the time they retired.

 Now that that kind of stability no longer exists, how reliable is being middle-class anymore?
-Many people today are living in a hollowed out shell of middle-class, one that looks convincing on the outside, but provides none of the protections it once did.
+Many people today are living in a hollowed-out shell of middle-class.
+It looks convincing on the outside, but provides none of the protections it once did.

 I think that our millionaire IT entrepreneur realized early in the game that he was going to devote all of his time, attention and resources to building his company.
 That meant moving outside of the middle-class with all of its entrapments.
 Only when he did was he able to find the time and freedom to focus on what he needed to do in order to accomplish his desired mission.

 That won’t happen for us if our “mission” in life is primarily to achieve the middle-class lifestyle.
 It’s entirely possible that most of us start thinking – very early in life – about acquiring the trappings of middle-class life, usually on the high-end.
-That has us chasing after stuff that is mostly to impress others, rather than finding our true selves, and making a unique contribution to the world that only a freethinker with few attachments could ever accomplish.
+That has us chasing after stuff that’s mostly to impress others.
+It interferes with finding our true selves, and making a unique contribution to the world that only a freethinker with few attachments could ever accomplish.